-The San Juan Islands offer a stunning year-round escape near the Canadian border, each island with its own charm.
-The lively town of Friday Harbor on San Juan Island, forested peaks on Orcas Island, and laid-back cycling vibe on Lopez Island.
-Resident orca pods and rich history make for a quintessential Pacific Northwest getaway.
-Arrive by ferry, seaplane, or private boat, and for the full experience, book ahead with Kenmore Air and stay at Roche Harbor Resort.
+The San Juan Islands offer a year-round escape near the Canadian border, each island with its own charm.
+The lively port town of Friday Harbor on San Juan Island, forested Mt. peaks on Orcas Island, and laid-back cycling vibe on Lopez Island.
+Resident orca pods and local resturants make for a quintessential Pacific Northwest getaway.
+Arrive by ferry, seaplane, or private boat.
+For the full experience, fly with Kenmore Air and stay at Roche Harbor Resort.

 Sequim, Washington known as the "Lavender Capital of North America.” sits in the Olympic rain shadow and is one of Western Washington’s sunniest spots.
 Known for its summer lavender fields, charming downtown, fresh seafood, and relaxed pace, it’s a peaceful retreat with true Northwest character.